 From a 1ha parcel of vines nearing 100 years old.
 If memory serves me correctly, Catherine and Pierre had introduced biodynamic practices the previous year (1994).

 Popped and poured; enjoyed over the course of an hour.
 The 1995 Les Perrières pours a deep garnet with a near opaque core; medium viscosity with moderate staining of the tears.
 On the nose, the wine is vinous with notes of brambles, Poblano pepper, purple flowers, graphite, leather, a touch of horse blanket, some fine warm spices and gravelly minerals.
 On the palate, the wine is dry with medium+ tannin and medium+ acid.
 Confirming the notes from the nose.
 The finish is long, grippy and mineral laden.
 Delicious.
 I love where this wine is at today.
-Drink now but well stored examples will likely live well past 2035. — 6 days ago
+Drink now but well stored examples will likely live well past 2035. — a month ago